Boeing production issue prompts airlines to pull some 737 MAX jets from service

-WASHINGTON (Reuters) -U.S. airlines temporarily grounded more than 60 Boeing 737 MAX jets on Friday after the U.S. planemaker asked 16 carriers who operate the jet to address an electrical power system issue in the aircraft.
+WASHINGTON (Reuters) -U.S. airlines temporarily suspended the use of more than 65 Boeing 737 MAX jets on Friday after the planemaker asked 16 carriers that operate the aircraft to address an electrical power system issue.

-The U.S. Federal Aviation Administration (FAA) said Boeing had notified the agency late Thursday of its recommendation to temporarily remove some planes from service to address a manufacturing issue that could affect the operation of a backup power control unit.
+The U.S. Federal Aviation Administration (FAA) said Boeing had notified it late Thursday of its recommendation to temporarily remove some planes from service to address a manufacturing issue that could affect the operation of a backup power control unit.

+Southwest Airlines removed 30 MAX airplanes from its schedule Friday, while American Airlines pulled 17 of its 41 MAX models.
+United Airlines removed 16 of its 30 MAX airplanes and Alaska Airlines four aircraft.

+Sources briefed on the matter said the issue affects about 90 airplanes.
+Boeing told airline and leasing companies that the repairs could take a matter of hours or a few days, according to a notification seen by Reuters.

-The FAA added it is in contact with the airlines and the manufacturer, and will ensure the issue is addressed.
+The FAA said it is in contact with the airlines and the manufacturer, and will ensure the issue is addressed.
+Boeing shares were down 1.5% in early Friday trading.

-American Airlines Chief Operating Officer David Seymour said in a memo to employees seen by Reuters that Boeing “has traced the issue to a production change made in the installation process that occurred after our last aircraft was delivered before the fleet grounding in March 2019.”
+American Airlines Chief Operating Officer David Seymour said in a memo to employees seen by Reuters that Boeing has traced the issue to a production change made in the installation process.

-Airlines said they did not have an immediate timetable for when the planes could return to service.
-American said the issue impacts 17 of its most recently delivered airplanes.
+“(This) occurred after our last aircraft was delivered before the fleet grounding in March 2019,” he said.

 A Boeing spokeswoman said the issue was not related to a key safety system tied to both fatal crashes called MCAS, which had led to the wider safety grounding.